anaglodariu/2DGame/README.md

 - we have created the **SpriteComponent class**, which derives from the Compnent class and is responsible for drawing the sprite to the screen and updating the sprite's position
 - we have created the **KeyboardController class**, which derives from the Component class and handles the keyboard input -> OUR PLAYER CAN MOVE NOW!
 - we have created the **ColliderComponent class**, which derives from the Component class and handles the collision between entities -> OUR PLAYER CAN'T GO THROUGH THE WALLS NOW! (especially the youShallNotPassWall)
-- we have created the **TileComponent class**, which derives from the Component class and handles the tiles of the map
+- we have created the **TileComponent class**, which derives from the Component class and handles the tiles of the map (tiles for grass, water, dirt)

 ## Collision detection